 There may be days where you feel like your to-do list is neverending, and you begin to feel negative emotions stirring about your current job.
 Your bosses and employers would much rather you share your feelings and be transparent about the issues with your job than risk losing a valuable employee to a correctable situation.
 But, what is the best way to respectfully broach the subject?
 You may be struggling with not wanting to feel like a complainer or that you’re not a team player, but avoiding difficult discussions doesn’t help either party in the long run.

-Start by looking introspectively about why you’re struggling with discussing the problem.
+To deal with overwork, start by looking introspectively about why you’re struggling with discussing the problem.
 Do you worry that having the discussion will make you seem like you aren’t able to perform at your job?
 Talking about being overworked can bring up insecurities about your abilities, but looking through your feelings and analyzing what emotions are being stirred up will help you think through the issue with a clear head.